DigitalNZ/supplejack/_posts/2014-05-02-schema-dsl-domain-specific-language.md

 ## Mongo Indexing

 By default Supplejack does not index fragments.
 You should set this up yourself.

 All the fields that you define in the schema will be part of the Fragment.
 You shoul index those fields using the `mongo_index` DSL.

 ```ruby
 mongo_index :status, fields: [{status: 1}]
 ```

+See [Example Concept Schema](/supplejack/api/creating-schemas.html) for an example of Mongo Indexing.

 ## Record Fields